-- Call your dentist if unable to remove the object.
+- Call your emergency dentist if unable to remove the object.

 - An over-the-counter analgesic such as acetaminophen or ibuprofen can be given for pain.

 - DO NOT place aspirin on the gum or on the aching tooth.
-Contact your dentist.
+Contact your emergency dentist.

 - Apply direct pressure with a clean cloth or a moist tea bag to the area involved.

-- If bleeding does not stop after 15 minutes or it cannot be controlled by simple pressure, take the child to a hospital emergency room or urgent care.
+- If bleeding does not stop after 15 minutes or it cannot be controlled by simple pressure, take the child to a hospital emergency room, urgent care, or emergency dentist.

 Fractured or broken tooth:

 - Rinse dirt from injured area with warm water.

-- Control any bleeding by applying gauze to the area and contact your dentist immediately.
+- Control any bleeding by applying gauze to the area and contact your emergency dentist immediately.

-- Locate and bring all broken tooth fragments to your appointment.
+- Locate and bring all broken tooth fragments to your emergency dentist appointment.

 Knocked-out baby tooth:

 - Do not place the baby tooth back into the socket.
 It may cause problems with the development of the permanent tooth.

-- Call your dentist and apply gauze to the area for about 15 minutes to control bleeding.
+- Call your emergency dentist and apply gauze to the area for about 15 minutes to control bleeding.

 Knocked-out permanent tooth:

 - Find the tooth.
 Handle the tooth by the crown (the white part), not the root (the yellow part).

 - If the tooth is dirty, rinse it shortly and gently with cold tap water.
 DO NOT scrub or remove any tissue from the tooth.
 DO NOT handle the tooth unnecessarily

 - Hold the tooth in place.
 Have the child hold the tooth in place by biting on clean gauze or cloth.

 - Seek specialized dental treatment immediately.
-Knocked out teeth having the greatest chance of being saved are those seen by a dentist and returned to the socket within one hour.
+Knocked out teeth having the greatest chance of being saved are those seen by an emergency dentist and returned to the socket within one hour.